 Under the natural gas supply agreement with ACE's natural gas supplier, ACE receives a fixed monthly fee to promote the selection of ACE to customers participating in the Nebraska Choice Gas Program.
 ACE entered into a revised agreement in February 2022.
-Under the revised agreement, ACE receives a lower annual marketing fee and less in advertising and marketing reimbursements beginning June 1, 2022.
-The marketing fee is fixed through May 31, 2025, which is the initial term of the revised agreement.
-The agreement provides for additional one year terms unless written notice is given by either party at least 24 months in advance of May 31 of the calendar year of termination.
+Under the revised agreement, ACE receives a lower annual marketing fee and less in advertising and marketing reimbursements effective June 1, 2022.
+The marketing fee is fixed through May 31, 2025, which is the current term of the revised agreement.

-The agreement includes provisions for ACE to pay for advertising and marketing costs related to the Nebraska Choice Gas Program and certain other amounts to third parties for referrals and promotion of ACE in the Nebraska Choice Gas Program, on behalf of and for the benefit of the natural gas supplier.
-Under the terms of the agreement, the natural gas supplier reimburses ACE for these payments, and thus these amounts are not reflected as revenue or expense in the statements of revenues, expenses and changes in net position.
+The agreement in place through May 31, 2022 included provisions for ACE to pay for advertising and marketing costs related to the Nebraska Choice Gas Program and certain other amounts to third parties for referrals and promotion of ACE in the Nebraska Choice Gas Program, on behalf of and for the benefit of the natural gas supplier.
+Under the terms of the agreement, the natural gas supplier reimbursed ACE for these payments, and thus these amounts are not reflected as revenue or expense in the statements of revenues, expenses and changes in net position.
 Effective February 2022, the revised agreement limits the reimbursement to certain mutually agreed upon amounts paid by ACE to third parties for referrals and promotion of ACE.
-The payments reimbursed totaled approximately \$62,000 and \$118,000 during 2022 and 2021, respectively.
+The payments reimbursed totaled approximately \$11,000 and \$62,000 during 2023 and 2022, respectively.